AI's Present and Future In Focus at Sputnik Roundtable

 Director of the VTsIOM Department of Social Research Andrei Daudrikh presented VTsIOM’s latest analytics on artificial intelligence among the Russian audience.
 According to the study, 35 percent of respondents believe that AI can be used for life-threatening work, while nearly one in four Russians do not trust AI, fearing that it may make mistakes.
 Russians are more willing to accept AI products as virtual assistants as well as for creative tasks, while fewer respondents are comfortable with AI being used in the economy, security, and state governance.

-As for gender specifics, the expert noted that men are generally more positive about the use of AI in education, security, and finance.
-Young people are the most optimistic about implementing advanced machine intelligence technologies.
+Regarding gender specifics, the expert observed that men tend to have a more favorable view of using AI in fields such as education, security, and finance.
+Additionally, it was noted that young people are the most optimistic about the integration of advanced machine intelligence technologies.

 Assistant Editor-in-Chief of Viet Nam News Tran Thu Van stressed that today AI is widely used in journalism and added that “although AI technologies make journalists’ work significantly easier, it is important to carefully factcheck information and consider the ethical aspects of using AI when creating media content.”